Menu

 Margaret Stawicki — Visual Artist

-Along his journey, he leaves an imprint on the earth—his good and bad deeds, his energy, his shadow of being, and his shadow of memories.
+As he walks, he leaves imprints—his good and bad deeds, his energy, and the shadow of his memories.

 | Contact me